are fish vertebrate or invertebrate?

-Similarly, fish are split into 3 species types, depending on their spinal anatomy.
+Fish are split into 3 species, depending on their spinal anatomy.
 The species include jawless, bony, and cartilaginous fish.
-The backbone structure differs slightly between them, but the essential components are the same.
+The backbone structure differs slightly, but the components are the same.

 Do Fish Have Spines?